smcclab/smc-course/_resources/01-faq.md

 In addition, over the course of the semester you'll:

 - create a software/hardware tool for making music in a laptop ensemble context
-- write a report explaining the design of your work
+- write a report reflecting on your design process
 - perform (live!) with your tool and ensemble classmates at the end-of-semeseter LENS concert